 This Mexico City itinerary is ideal for anyone visiting for the first time the Mexican capital.
 Forget guide books or TripAdvisor.
-Here are some local insider advice of what’s worth to do as well as hipster tips to see the major sights.
+Here are some local insider advice and tips of really what’s worth to do.

 Mexico City (CDMX) is one of those places that everyone sees on the map but few want to know or explore.